Jenico Dartasso: Marriages and descendants

 The younger Jenico married firstly Jane Serjeant, daughter and co-heiress of Sir Robert Serjeant of Castleknock.
 Sir Robert's death led to a bitter dispute over the Serjeant inheritance between Jenico and Sir Nicholas Barnewall, the Lord Chief Justice of Ireland, who had married Jane's sister and co-heiress Ismay.
 Jenico the younger held the office, presumably a sinecure, of Chirographer (engrosser of fines) to the Court of Common Pleas (Ireland).

 Young Jenico and Jane had an only daughter and heiress Margaret, who married firstly Sir John Dowdall of Newtown, and secondly Rowland FitzEustace, 1st Baron Portlester.
-Since their daughter Katherine was later legitimated by Act of Parliament, it is clear that Margaret and Rowland were cohabiting before their marriage.
+Since their daughter Katherine was later legitimated by an act of Parliament, it is clear that Margaret and Rowland were cohabiting before their marriage.
 Through Rowland's daughter Alison, Countess of Kildare (died 1495), most of the d'Artois inheritance passed by descent to the Earl of Kildare.
 Margaret, who was Rowland's third wife, was probably Alison's mother.
 However, there is some doubt about which of Rowland's children was born to which mother.
 After Jane's death Jenico became the third husband of the much-married Maud Plunkett, daughter of Christopher Plunkett, 1st Baron Killeen.
 She outlived him and made yet another marriage.
 She died in 1482.
 A colourful story about her previous marriage inspired a much later ballad: "The Bride of Malahide".

 Sampson d'Artois, Chancellor of the Exchequer of Ireland 1424–1431, was a close relative, probably a brother, of Jenico.
 He was co-executor with Jenico's widow, and one Nicholas Bayley, of his will.

 D'Artois' unusual first name was preserved by the Preston family, descendants of his daughter Jane; many of the Preston boys down the generations were named Jenico.
 His granddaughter Lady Portlester was usually referred to as Margaret Jenico.
 A possible descendant is Irish politician John Dardis (born 1945).

 Personality

-Jenico has been described as one of the most flamboyant characters in the Europe of his era.
+Jenico has been described as one of the most flamboyant characters in the Europe of his era: "a man of action and vivid personality".
 He was a military adventurer who undoubtedly "feathered his own nest" during his years in Ireland, and yet he gave good and loyal service to three English monarchs and earned the trust of all of them.
-Curtis remarks that if there had been more men of his calibre in fifteenth-century Ireland, the English Crown's hold on the country would have been far more secure.
+Curtis remarks that if there had been more men of his calibre in 15th century Ireland, the English Crown's hold on the country would have been far more secure.